 Amira begins by choosing a story on grade level and will adjust down level-by-level as needed.

 If a story turns out to be a struggle for your child, let your child know do his/her best to get through the story and at least attempt some words.
 A child can say the sounds, name letters, or say, "I don't know."
-Your child can also skip ahead to read words they do know.
-If the story seems far too difficult for your child, notify your child's teacher so that they can provide help to re-level the passages given to your child.
+Your child can also skip ahead to read known words.
+If the story seems far too difficult for your child, notify your child's teacher so that your child's teacher can provide help to re-level the passages given to your child.

 If you'd like to support your child, use these tips.
 It's important to not read for your child since this will push Amira to give your child increasingly harder stories.